Learn how to compost quickly. Making compost at home is simple and you can do it fast to create healthy, organic soil in just 30 short days.

 Setting up your own composter

 Of course you could go out and buy yourself a compost tumbler for $100-$200 or more.
-It will certainly get the job done, but there’s a plan that’s easy and a whole lot cheaper that you can do yourself.
+It will do the job, but there’s a plan that’s easier and much cheaper that you can do yourself.

 First you’ll need to obtain four pallets.
 You can usually get them free from grocery stores or home improvement stores.
 You might have to pay a few dollars, but it’ll be worth it.
 Be sure the pallets you get are clean, without any grease or any substances on them that could leach into your compost.